keycloak/keycloak/examples/cors/README.md

 Step 2: Make sure you've set up the Keycloak Server and have it running
 --------------------------------------
 You will run this demo on the same server as the keycloak server.
-Its best to use the appliance as everything is all set up.
+It is best to use the appliance as everything is all set up.
 See documentation on how to set this up.

 Step 3: Import the Test Realm